Dr Gloria Osardu – If you have ever thought that age limits you in any way, then this post is for you.

 She is a Senior User Experience (UX) Research Scientist who does abstract research and design on concepts and theories that have not yet been implemented or applied.

 27-year-old Dr Gloria Osardu recently made her PhD in Information Systems at the University of Maryland, Baltimore County (UMBC) with a dissertation research investigating brain fitness games as an intervention for the age-related cognitive decline in healthy older adults.
+In a more simple term, Dr Gloria Osardu’s research is centred on helping aged people not to “think like babies” as they are often believed to do.

 A rare feat yes, but the US-based Ghanaian strived to make herself one of the very few to achieve it.

-For achieving such great feat at such a young age Gloria was interviewed by Techpreneur Magazine on how she managed all the challenges that come with being a User Experience Research scientist (UX).
+For achieving such great feat at such a young age, Gloria was interviewed by Techpreneur Magazine on how she managed all the challenges that come with being a User Experience Research scientist (UX).

 Gloria said she got motivated to choose UX when she was accepted into Johns Hopkins School of Medicine’s Applied Health Informatics program, where she studied the current state of Health IT in America, concerns, standards and federal regulations surrounding Health IT in America.